State Representations as Incentives for Reinforcement Learning Agents: A Sim2Real Analysis on Robotic Grasping: Methodology

-After the agent completes the \gls{RL} episode, predefined actions are applied to attempt grasping.
-Namely, if there are no collisions at the conclusion of the episode, the following manual actions are initiated: 1) move down to a predetermined height, 2) close the gripper, and 3) move up to a predetermined height.
-Therefore, a successful grasping can only occur if the end effector is in the ideal position before the start of the manual actions.
+After the agent completes each \gls{RL} episode (i.e., after passing a constant amount of $N$ timesteps per episode), predefined actions are applied to attempt grasping.
+Namely, if there are no collisions, the following terminal actions are manually initiated at the conclusion of the episode: 1) move the end effector down to a predetermined height, 2) close the gripper, and 3) move the end effector up to a predetermined height.
+Therefore, successful grasping can only occur if the end effector is in the ideal position before the start of the terminal actions.
 If a collision occurs at any point, a penalty is added once in the total return, and the episode is considered unsuccessful.
 This penalty is applied only when: 1) there is a collision of the fingers with the object, 2) there is a collision of the robot with itself, or 3) the safety limit of the joints is violated.
-For the remaining steps of the episode, the \gls{RL} agent receives zero reward, with zero velocities commanded to the manipulator.
+For the remaining steps of the episode after the collision, the \gls{RL} agent receives zero rewards, with zero velocities commanded to the manipulator.